ietf-scitt/charter/ietf-scitt-charter.md

 While these improvements help organizations increase efficiency and swiftly bring innovations to market, the rapid increase in scale, size, and complexity of supply chains has led to more frequent and sophisticated supply chain attacks.
 The traditional methods of safeguarding supply chains (e.g., pre- and post-audit methodologies) are no longer adequate.

-SCITT forms a set of interoperable building blocks that will allow implementers to build integrity and accountability into supply chain systems to help assure trustworthy operation.
-For example, a public computer interface system could report its software composition that can then be compared against known software compositions (and certifications?) for such a device thereby giving confidence that the system is running the software expected and has not been modified, either by attack or accident, in the supply chain.
+The output of the SCITT WG is a set of interoperable building blocks that will allow implementers to build integrity and accountability into supply chain systems to help assure trustworthy operation.
+For example, a public computer interface system could report its software composition that can then be compared against known software compositions and certifications for such a device.
+This would give the operator confidence that the system is running the software expected and has not been modified, either by attack or accident, in the supply chain.

 Problem Statement
 =================